Ion Țîrcovnicu: Club career

 He started the 1964–65 season with The Red Dogs, but moved during the season to Dinamo Pitești, the team managing to win the title without him.
 During his first season spent at Pitești, the team reached the 1965 Cupa României final, coach Virgil Mărdărescu using him the entire match in the 2–1 loss to Știința Cluj.
-He played three games in the 1966–67 Inter-Cities Fairs Cup campaign, as in the first two rounds they eliminated Sevilla and Toulouse, being defeated in the third round with 1–0 on aggregate by Dinamo Zagreb who eventually won the competition. Țîrcovnicu made his last Divizia A appearance on 1 June 1967 in Dinamo Pitești's 4–2 home loss to Universitatea Cluj, having a total of 201 appearances with 43 goals in the competition, also totaling seven appearances with two goals in European competitions (including three appearances in the Inter-Cities Fairs Cup).
+He played three games in the 1966–67 Inter-Cities Fairs Cup campaign, as in the first two rounds they eliminated Sevilla and Toulouse, being defeated in the third round with 1–0 on aggregate by Dinamo Zagreb who eventually won the competition. Țîrcovnicu made his last Divizia A appearance on 1 June 1967 in Dinamo Pitești's 4–2 home loss to Universitatea Cluj, totaling 201 appearances with 43 goals in the competition and seven appearances with two goals in European competitions (including three appearances in the Inter-Cities Fairs Cup).